The Footsteps of Jesus

 honor of my majesty?"
 But God resisted him, and he was turned from the

-society of men—to eat grass with the beasts of the field!
-Think of Herod.
+society of men — to eat grass with the beasts of the field!
+Think of

-With what delight did he receive the applause of the people, when they
+Herod.
+With what delight did he receive the applause of the people, when

-cried, "It is the voice of a god, and not the voice of man."
-But the angel
+they cried, "It is the voice of a god, and not the voice of man!"
+But the

-of the Lord smote him, and he was eaten with worms.
+angel of the Lord smote him, and he was eaten with worms!

-While, however, God resists the proud, He has promised to
+While, however, God resists the proud — He has

-give grace unto the humble.
-The lowly are the objects of His special regard.
+promised to give grace unto the humble.
+The humble are the objects of

-What He declared concerning Zion, He says in reference to every humble
+His special regard.
+What He declared concerning Zion, He says in reference

-heart, "This is my rest forever; here will I dwell, for I have desired it."
+to every humble heart, "This is my rest forever; here will I dwell, for I

 "Thus says the high and lofty One,